Blackfell/blackfell.github.io/_posts/2021-05-17-Writing-Shellcode.md

 ![assets/images/posts/shellcoding/Untitled%206.png](/assets/images/posts/shellcoding/Untitled%206.png)

-We see that the higher bits are left well alone.
-This is important for us in shellcode land, because when we make a syscall, rax is passed to the kernel and any junk left in those registers might lead to unwanted behaviour.
+In the last two examples, we see that the higher bits are left well alone, this is just an intricacy of amd64 architecture, but this is important for us in shellcode land, because when we make a syscall, rax is passed to the kernel and any junk left in those registers might lead to unwanted behaviour.

 ### Enumerate Alternatives